kostasthanos/Covid-19-Greece/README.md

 </p>

 ## Main Idea
-This project focuses on the course of the virus Covid-19 in Greece by using the necessary data and the corresponding plots for better understanding of the progression of the pandemic.
+This project focuses on the virus Covid-19 in Greece by using the necessary data and the corresponding plots for better understanding of the progression of the pandemic in the country.

+The main and most important file of the project is : *Covid-19_Data_Greece.ipynb*.

+## A closer look on the file

+We are focusing on three (3) basic datasets.

+1. Data of the virus from the beggining until today.
+2. New data from the official daily report by the Hellenic National Organization of Public Health (EODY).
+3. Weather data about the max temperature from Acharnes Weather Station.

 1. Dates
 2. Number of Total Cases